 You guys are going to think I’m crazy, but I wrote about a matching plate a few months ago.
 Yes, if you’re wondering, I have lost my mind, LOL.
 I must have bought two and somehow they were stored in separate locations.
 Until I read my comments, below however, I had not remembered that I had already written about it.

 It’s made of earthenware by the St. Clement pottery, which has been in operation since the mid-1700’s, though this plate likely dates to the 1920’s.
+Lisa, who commented below, left the link to a site with some great info about St. Clement pottery.

 Final Fabulous Find: This small-ish red transferware vase is one of my favorite recent discoveries (cost: $2.00, value: $20-25.00).
 It’s perfect for holding some snowdrops on a side table or bathroom counter.